c3333/cpp-docs.de-de/docs/atl/reference/ccomcachedtearoffobject-class.md

 ### <a name="return-value"></a>Rückgabewert

-Ein Wert, der für die Diagnose und das Testen nützlich sein kann.
+Ein Wert, der für Diagnosen und Tests nützlich sein kann.

-##  <a name="ccomcachedtearoffobject"></a>CComCachedTearOffObject:: CComCachedTearOffObject
+## <a name="ccomcachedtearoffobjectccomcachedtearoffobject"></a><a name="ccomcachedtearoffobject"></a>CComCachedTearOffObject::CComCachedTearOffObject

 Der Konstruktor.